festivitymishra/festivitymishra.github.io/pages/index.md

 My most rewarding experiences have involved applying data science principles to solve business cases, which led me to my intended area of study.
 See the *Blog* and *Project Links* sections of this site for a few examples of my work!<br>

 <p class="text-center">
-{% include elements/button.html link="https://festivitymishra.github.io/projects/" text="Projets" %}
+{% include elements/button.html link="https://festivitymishra.github.io/projects/" text="Projects" %}
 </p>

 <!-- <div class="row">